GLF Schools

 Curriculum Impact

-At Pine Ridge and Lorraine Infant Schools, we envision the religious education curriculum to prepare our children for living in a multicultural society by developing their knowledge, understanding and thinking around different beliefs.
+At Pine Ridge and Lorraine Federation, we envision the religious education curriculum to prepare our children for living in a multicultural society by developing their knowledge, understanding and thinking around different beliefs.
+Religious Education contributes to the general aims of our school in a variety of ways, but in particular by,

 Broadening the child’s experience of: